nicklalone/BELLEVUE_DSC/04_Final_Project/Turakhia_Final_Project/README.md

 This report shows all the movies present in the Biopic CSV File and is sorted Alphabetically.

- The report shows the list of movies released by date.
-Following is the information provided for each movie

 Below is an example of the Movie List Items that are present in the Final Report